Mon – Sun: 24/7 Plumbing

 3. Water Draining Slowly

-At times, you’re doing household chores like washing utensils and water pools in the sink and drains very slowly or overflows.
-Homeowners often ignore water draining slowly, but it’s an indication that something’s wrong with the sewer line.
+Sometimes, you do household chores like washing utensils and water pools in the sink and draining very slowly or overflows.
+Homeowners often ignore water draining slowly, but it indicates something’s wrong with the sewer line.

 4. Frequent Clogs

-If dealing with clogs has become a regular thing, something obstructs your sewer lines.
-Using a snake auger or vinegar-baking soda mixture may unclog them, but clogs will reoccur after some time unless you get rid of the build-up in the main sewer line.
+If dealing with clogs has become regular, something obstructs your sewer lines.
+Using a snake auger or vinegar-baking soda mixture may unclog them, but clogs will reoccur after some time unless you remove the build-up in the main sewer line.

 Why is There Sewage Coming Up Through My Drains– The Root Cause